How to Use the Command 'az acr' (with examples)

 Code:

-Motivation: Pulling an image from ACR allows you to retrieve container images that you can use for local development, testing, or deployment to other environments.
+Pulling an image from ACR allows you to retrieve a container image onto your local machine for development, testing, or deployment.
+It helps maintain consistency and traceability across different environments.

 Explanation: